infochimps-labs/ironfan-pantry/cookbooks/hadoop_cluster/README.md

 ### Initial Cluster Setup

-These steps are helpful for mitigating race conditions dealing with resizing EBS volumes.
+These steps are helpful for preventing race conditions dealing with resizing EBS volumes.
 Follow them to painlessly set up Hadoop clusters.